Qiskit: Qiskit SDK

-Qiskit Runtime
+IBM Quantum Compute Service

-Qiskit Runtime is a cloud‑based quantum execution service introduced by IBM to streamline running quantum computations on IBM Quantum systems.
-It allows users to run quantum programs with additional server‑side management, improving performance by minimizing the latency of classical‑quantum communication and leveraging advanced quantum error mitigation techniques.
-In essence, Qiskit Runtime provides an optimized environment on IBM’s cloud where quantum circuits (or higher‑level primitive programs) are executed closer to the quantum hardware, thereby reducing latency and enabling more complex workflows than the traditional request‑response method of job submission.
-This service is designed to make quantum program execution more efficient and scalable, especially for algorithms that involve repeated circuit evaluations or iterative processes.
+IBM Quantum Compute Service is a cloud-based quantum execution service introduced by IBM to streamline running quantum computations on IBM Quantum systems.
+It allows users to run quantum programs with additional server-side management, improving performance by minimizing the latency of classical-quantum communication and leveraging advanced quantum error mitigation techniques.

+IBM Quantum Compute Service provides an optimized cloud environment for submitting quantum workloads to the Qiskit Runtime, the execution environment running on IBM quantum systems.
+The Qiskit Runtime executes quantum circuits (or higher-level primitive programs) close to the quantum hardware, reducing latency and enabling more complex workflows than the traditional request-response method of job submission.
+This execution environment is designed to make quantum program execution more efficient and scalable, especially for algorithms that involve repeated circuit evaluations or iterative processes.

-Qiskit Runtime utilizes additional classical and quantum computing resources to incorporate error‑mitigation strategies that increase the quality and accuracy of the results obtained from quantum processors.
-For example, Qiskit Runtime can automatically apply techniques like dynamical decoupling (to suppress noise during circuit execution) and zero-noise extrapolation or other forms of readout error mitigation (to reduce the effect of measurement errors), aiming to return higher‑quality outcomes from noisy quantum hardware.
-The runtime service also supports multiple execution modes for running quantum jobs, each suited to different use cases.
-Users can execute a single job (a one‑off circuit or primitive call with a specified number of shots), create a session to run a series of jobs interactively with lower overhead between them, or submit jobs in batch mode for parallel execution in the queue.
-These modes allow flexibility in managing experiments – for instance, session mode enables iterative algorithms that adapt based on intermediate results, while batch mode is useful for running many independent circuits simultaneously.
+The Qiskit Runtime utilizes additional classical and quantum computing resources to incorporate error-mitigation strategies that increase the quality and accuracy of the results obtained from quantum processors.
+For example, it can automatically apply techniques such as dynamical decoupling (to suppress noise during circuit execution), zero-noise extrapolation, and other forms of readout error mitigation (to reduce the effect of measurement errors), aiming to return higher-quality outcomes from noisy quantum hardware.

+IBM Quantum Compute Service supports multiple execution modes for running quantum jobs, each suited to different use cases.
+Users can execute a single job (a one-off circuit or primitive call with a specified number of shots), create a session to run a series of jobs interactively with lower overhead between them, or submit jobs in batch mode for parallel execution in the queue.
+These modes provide flexibility in managing experiments.
+For example, session mode enables iterative algorithms that adapt based on intermediate results, while batch mode is useful for running many independent circuits simultaneously.